 CHAINS + RACKS in Ableton Live

 As just written the “chain-concept” is applicable for all Ableton Lives devices and even for VSTs and other plug-ins.
 You can have a big number of chains and they can include not only one device but a whole collection of multiple devices.
-Those chains are nested inside “RACKS” and depending on what kind of devices (instruments, MIDI or audio) you want to stack here, those RACKS will be “MIDI Effect Racks”, “Audio Effect Racks” or “Instrument Racks”.
+Those chains are nested inside “RACKS”.
+Depending on what kind of devices (instruments, MIDI or audio) you want to stack here.
+Those RACKS will be “MIDI Effect Racks”, “Audio Effect Racks” or “Instrument Racks”.

 For the example of changing drum samples nested in Drum Racks we will need to create an Instrument Rack.

 Create an Instrument Rack